 The annual review should suggest amendments to the pupil's Education, Health and Care Plan (EHCP) if required.
 The Plan, once amended, will be used to inform the consultation for secondary schools in the following Autumn Term.
+The secondary school placement for all youngsters with EHCPs will be decided by February.
 Following this planning for transfer to secondary school will be undertaken.
-Part of this process will be arranging the year six annual review in the Spring Term or as early as possible thereafter, to which the SENDCo or their representative from the receiving secondary review will be invited.
+Part of this process will be arranging the Year Six annual review in the Spring Term or as early as possible thereafter, to which the SENDCo or their representative from the receiving secondary review will be invited.
 This must be a Person Centred Review and a One Page Profile written to go with the pupil to secondary school.